Stardust457/CDAD/README.md

 ## 📦 Datasets

-This project is evaluated on five benchmarks.
+This project is evaluated on five datasets.
 Please download each dataset and place it under the appropriate directory before running.

 ### 1. MPDD